 Sid Feltenstein, the former head of Long John Silvers and A&W (owned by Yorkshire Global) who engineered their sale to Yum!
-Brands a few years ago, is joining forces with other industry notables to start a venture fund that will invest in small emerging restaurants brands.
+Brands, is joining forces with other industry notables to start a venture fund that will invest in small emerging restaurants brands.

 Feltenstein, along with Brad Klapper, COO of Nourish Capital will manage the fund.
 They’ve assembled an advisory board, as well, including: Paul Barron, founder of Fast Casual magazine; Michael Seid of MSA Worldwide, WD Partners’ Dennis Lombardi, and Paul Klapper, Feltenstein’s former partner at LJS and A&W. The fund will focus on brands in the fast casual space to invest venture capital to help grow their businesses.

 “There are hundreds and hundreds of restaurant concepts that have five, six, ten stores,” said Feltenstein.
 “The problem is that the entrepreneur has opened these locations through friends and family and second mortgages.
 They’ve been scraping money together.”
 And, he added, they are to the point where these business owners have nowhere else to go for the amount of money they need to take it to the next level.